-Few horses can claim to have jumped the Aintree Grand National fences as much as stalwart The Pilgarlic who, in the late seventies gave many a horse a run for his money.
+Few horses can claim to have jumped the Aintree Grand National fences as much as stalwart The Pilgarlic.
+In the late seventies he gave many a horse a run for his money.

 Trained by the late great Fred Rimmell, he started in the Topham Chase in 1976.
 He finished second and from there on in, was headed to the Grand National.